SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions.md

 Test yur solution here: [https://judge.softuni.bg/Contests/Practice/Index/931#12](https://judge.softuni.bg/Contests/Practice/Index/931#12).

-## Exercise: graphic application with more complex conditions
+## Exercise: Graphic Application with More Complex Conditions

 In this chapter we learned how we can make **statements with non-trivial conditions**.
 Now let's apply this knowledge to create something interesting: a desktop application, that visualizes a point in a rectangle.
 This is a wonderful visualization of one of the tasks from the exercises.